noble-patrick/hackerbay-interview-1/README.md

 Can I work with you if I'm a student?

 No. ONLY work on these interview tasks if you have NO OTHER commitments.
 We have tried this before and this doesn't work.
 If you are a sudent, you should check out <a href="https://hackerbayuniversity.com/"> Hacker University </a>.
+What do I need to work?

+A solid laptop with a stable and a fast internet connection.
+That's quite about it.

+When do I start with Round 1?

+Now.

+Is my salary negotiable?

+No. We pay everyone in the company equally.
+All Jr Devs are paid the same, all the Sr devs are paid the same, etc. Your salary depends only on your role.

+Can I do Round 2 in AngularJS instead?

+No. ReactJs is easy to learn.
+3 days is enough to learn ReactJS from scratch and implement the project.

+Where do I send my GitHub link?

+Email us at: <a href="interviews@hackerbay.io/">interviews@hackerbay.io </a>